'We're not talking about beheading anybody': Not all Brits love royals

 Ultimately, republicans maintain that no amount of money would compensate for the damage they say the queen does to the principle of democratic values.

-As long as the British people remain subjects of an unelected monarchy, Britain in 2018 is a place where who you are, not what you've done, is key, so their argument goes.
+As long as the British people remain subjects of an unelected monarchy, Britain in 2018 is a place where who you are is key, not what you've done, their argument goes.

 Talk of republican revolt may surprise Americans flocking to the U.K. to see California-native Markel join the House of Windsor.